 To file your taxes, you need to ensure your books are up-to-date.
 You may be wondering why, well it will save you a lot of time and a headache while at the tax office.

 Furthermore, if you have a clear set of books you can have gives an accurate view of your business’s income and expenses.
 This is something that you will need in the future when analyzing sales and how to make more money, but they’re also your first line of defense in case of an audit.

-You can use online accounting software to process your bookkeeping.
+You can use online accounting software like QuickBooks Desktop to process your bookkeeping.
 Alternatively, if you’d prefer to have a professional do it for you, look into hiring a bookkeeper either locally or online.

 Here are a few steps that you should take to update your books before you file:

 Step One: Gather your receipts!

 Collect all of your receipts be it invoices from customer accounts, the cash amounts you have written in your books, or business expenses.
 Make sure you have a record of everything.

 This tactic is also essential if you are letting clients pay for hair extensions in the form of layaway.
 Be sure to make notes of cash receiving vs. accrual dates.

 If you are writing things off as a debt uncollected, be sure to have a record of your dispute in case of an audit.

 It is vital that everything is somewhere in writing because if the information in your books is incorrect, you run the risk of unintentionally making a false claim to the IRS and that is a NIGHTMARE.